-While this icky process does save my plants, I have found that they aren’t as productive.
-Because their main stems have been damaged they don’t produce as prolifically as they would have.
-Sometimes, with a severe affliction, the plant doesn’t recover at all.
+While this icky process can save the plant, I have found that if they do recover, they don’t produce as well.
+Sometimes, with a severe infestation, the plant doesn’t recover at all.

-But I’ve found if I can catch the borer’s infestation early, the damage will be less severe.
+But I’ve found if I can catch the borer’s activity early, and the plant is healthy and vigorous, the damage will be less severe.

 The bottom line for my garden is this: the borer is just an enemy I have to deal with as best I can.
 And a big key to my success in squash and zucchini is multiple plantings.
-With a long season like ours (frost-free from April 15 – November 15), I usually plant 2-3 different plantings (one in April, one in June, and one in early August).
+With a long season like ours (frost-free from March 31 – November 15), I usually plant three different plantings (one in early April, one in mid-June, and one in late July).
 Not only does this give us squash and zucchini for most of the summer and fall, but when I eventually lose the plant when I’m unable to keep up, I’ve got another crop on its way.

 Have you had success controlling the squash vine borer?